fievelk/kwe/NOTES.md

 Here is a list of notes, specific improvements and ideas about further development.

+- KWE is currently only removing punctuation.
+However, candidate keywords are not being split into chunks when a punctuation symbol is met.
+This produces mistakes: the sentence "Diophantine equations, strict [...]" would for example also produce a keyword for "Diophantine equations strict".
+The tokenizer should instead split keywords into chunks using punctuation symbols as delimiters (as it does with stopwords).

 - Use other approaches for the last step: replace TF-IDF with some other method (e.g. unsupervised learning).

 - Other approaches could involve parsing text for POS tags and defining specific rules to identify meaningful phrases.